google/timesketch/docs/developers/testing.md

 ## Linting

-We try to keep a certain code style / code format across the project.
+The project has a certain code style / code format across the project.
 The main settings are stored in `.pylintrc`.
 When creating a Pull Request, one of the things automation checks is correct linting.
-We can not accept Pull Request with failed pylint checks.
+Pull Request with failed pylint checks can not be accepted.

 To check linting on a single file, run the following in your docker container: